 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues during the last reporting period.
+However, the overall signal change in that period is an increase. - Compared with last week, the signal has remained level across the region.
+However, the signal increased at Benllech Outfall and Holyhead. - The Rapid Increase and Increasing Signal Level indicators were triggered at Benllech Outfall during the last reporting period. - There were no sampling issues during the last reporting period.